 Harleigh is a very small town located in the state of Pennsylvania.
 With a population of 1,050 people and just one neighborhood, Harleigh is the 818th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Harleigh is generally considered to be a blue-collar town.
-35.51% of the Harleigh workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Harleigh is a blue-collar town, with 35.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Harleigh is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Harleigh who work in art, media, and design (13.05%), personal care services (8.28%), and healthcare suport services (8.16%).

 Of important note, Harleigh is also a town of artists.
 Harleigh has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harleigh’s character.